bright/new-www/content/blog/how-a-simple-pen-tablet-transformed-my-work-as-a-software-engineer.md

 ## The Freedom of Pen and Paper, Digitally

-The act of drawing with a pen feels like using paper, which brings a level of comfort and simplicity to digital work.
-It’s almost like sketching in a notebook but on a screen.
+The act of drawing with a pen tablet almost feels like using real pen and paper, which brings a level of comfort and simplicity to digital work.
+It’s almost like sketching in a notebook but on a screen (and you can _undo_ if you make a mistake 😅).
 After some practice, the need to look at the screen instead of the tablet becomes second nature.

 What I love most is that this approach avoids the clunky back-and-forth that comes with traditional drawing tools, like needing to switch between pointer, line, and text modes.
 With the tablet, all the tools feel seamlessly integrated into the act of drawing itself.